 Currently I own a 2014 Ford Focus ST, aka "Blizzard".
 The mod list includes custom powder-coated wheels, vinyl stripes, coilovers, intake, rear motor mount, BOV, customized interior, and various aero bits.
 I received a top 3 finish a couple of times at the All Ford Nationals in Carlisle, Pennsylvania for my Focus which was a pretty proud moment.

 What was your first car?
 Any sort of brand loyalty?

 I learned to drive in a Nissan so my first few vehicles were all Nissan’s.
 First was a 1988 Hardbody then a 1991 240SX.

 That being said, it was my 1994 Mustang GT that turned me into a blue oval fan.

 I like having something a little different.
 I’m a big fan of restomods: old school looks with modern reliability.
 I prefer smaller cars, so something like a Mk1 Ford Escort with a new 2.3L Ecoboost engine would be awesome.
 Even though I am a Ford fan, I have always been drawn to the 1977 Trans Am - Smokey and the Bandit style - as I have watched that movie countless times.

 What do you do besides designing awesome shirts?

-I have been working as a graphic designer for the pass 20+ years working on creative for major national brands.
+I have been working as a graphic designer for the past 20+ years working on creative for major national brands.
 I started in a print shop right out of college where I learned a lot about the production side of the industry to compliment the creative side.
 I have always been a bit of a jack-of-all-trade pitching in where needed, from original creative to print production.
 Whatever lands on my desk, I’m doing it.

 What are some of your non-car hobbies?